Mercedes-Benz S-Class W221 Front Brake Pads and Rotors

 - Prepare the vehicle for service by applying the parking brake.
 This can be done by pushing the parking brake button on the lower left side of the driver’s dash.

-- Using a wheel block, place it behind one of the rear wheels to prevent the vehicle from moving.
+- Place a wheel block behind one of the rear wheels to prevent the vehicle from moving.

 - Place the jack under the vehicle in a safe location to lift it.
 Jack up the front of the car until the wheels are off the ground.